Williamson scores 33, powers Pelicans past Raptors 126-108

 The Pelicans shot 52.3% from the floor on 45-of-86 shooting, had 28 assists and led by as many as 31 points midway through the third quarter before Toronto rallied, cutting the deficit to 113-102 with 5:30 left.

+“I got the basket, and then it was to sprint back on defense because they were pushing it," Williamson said.
+"I kind of saw his eyes and went and double-teamed O.G.
+(Anunoby).
+I was able to get the steal and make a play.
+The whole thought process was ‘make a play.’”

+Siakam said Williamson was the difference.
+“He got whatever he wanted tonight,” Siakam said.

-Four other Pelicans scored in double figures: Jonas Valanciunas had 16 points and 13 rebounds, rookie Dyson Daniels added 14 points and nine assists, Herb Jones had 12 points and Larry Nance Jr. 10.
+Four other Pelicans scored in double figures: Jonas Valanciunas had 16 points and 13 rebounds, rookie Dyson Daniels added 14 points, eight rebounds and nine assists, Herb Jones had 12 points and Larry Nance Jr. 10.

-Toronto was led by Gary Trent Jr., who scored 35 points, and Pascal Siakam with 23.
+Toronto was led by Gary Trent Jr., who scored 35 points, and Siakam with 23.

 Williamson scored nine of the Pelicans’ first 14 points and was nearly unstoppable in the first half, scoring 17 points and dishing out four assists as the Pelicans raced to a 74-47 halftime lead.
 It was the Pelicans’ highest-scoring half of the season.